FallDownTheSystem/modern-js/src/pages/moving-from-jquery.md

 );
 ```

-Here's how this used to be done in JavaScript:
+Here's how creating and inserting elements used to be done in JavaScript:

 ```js
 // and the same with vanilla JavaScript